TrakHound/TrakHound/docs/packages/package.md

 # TrakHound Package
-Packages are used to distribute Apps, APIs, Services, Drivers, etc. so that multiple TrakHound Instances can share packages.
+Packages are used to distribute App, API, Service, Driver, etc. modules so that multiple TrakHound Instances can share packages.
 A TrakHound Management Server can be used to download/upload Packages and can act as a central repository for Packages.

 Packages can add other packages as dependencies which can be used to bundle multiple packages together.